 There was a time something went wrong with my website.
 I didn’t know people were unable to Download My FREE Books.
 At other time, they were unable to Subscribe To My Newsletter!
 It was feedback that helped me.
 People reached out to me and I quickly fixed the problem.

 Feedback is wonderful.
 Actually, you need it to stay alive.
 I ask my wife from time to time what she thinks about key areas of our life.
 I use her feedback to work on our relationship.
 I ask my newsletter subscribers what they’d like to know or read.
 I use their feedback to make more engaging posts.
-People give me feedback on what’s not working well on my website and I use the feedback to improve my website.
+I get feedback on what’s not working well on my website and I use it to improve my website’s performance.

 We all have blind spots and we need other people to help us see clearly.